ycleong/AdviceTaking/README.md

 ## Unrealistic optimism in advice-taking: A computational account
 The online supplement for our paper <i> Unrealistic optimism in advice-taking: A computational account </i> is hosted on GitHub at [https://github.com/ycleong/AdviceTaking](https://github.com/ycleong/AdviceTaking).
 In the spirit of reproducible science, we have made our data and code available.
 We have also included a tutorial on modeling our task, in service of other researchers who would like to reproduce our work or are interested in applying the same models in their own work.
+If you have any questions, please do not hesitate to email me at ycleong@stanford.edu

 ### Summary
 Across a variety of decision-making domains, “expert” advisors are at chance at making accurate predictions.
 Yet, individuals continue to take their advice seriously, often at a significant personal cost.
 For example, investors are influenced by the advice of financial gurus, even when these gurus are no better than chance with their market forecasts.
 Similarly, politicians consult political pundits before making decisions, even though these pundits fail to accurately predict public opinion.
 Why do individuals have inflated beliefs about advisors’ expertise?
 More intriguingly, why do these inflated beliefs persist despite repeated experience with the advisors?